 If you take Lamictal with certain drugs, the interaction may cause side effects.
 Interactions may also cause one or more of the drugs to stop working normally.

-Taking the anticonvulsant and mood stabilizing drugs valproic acid or divalproex sodium along with Lamictal can double the amount of Lamictal that stays in your body.
+Taking the anticonvulsant and mood-stabilizing drugs valproic acid or divalproex sodium (Depakene, Depakote) along with Lamictal can double the amount of Lamictal that stays in your body.
 This effect can greatly increase your chances of side effects from Lamictal.

 If you have moderate liver or kidney damage, your body may not process Lamictal as well as it should.
 Your doctor may suggest a lower starting dosage or a different drug.